shuhei-kikuchi/wakeup_servicenow_pdi/README.md

 ## Overview

 You may use ServiceNow PDI(Personal Developer Instance) for development or educational purposes.
-Unfortunately, ServiceNow PDI will delete the created instance after 10 days of no activity if you have not logged in to your ServiceNow Account.
-To avoid deletion, this tool login to your ServiceNow Developer Account in a way that allows scheduled execution and automates booting development instances.
+Unfortunately, ServiceNow  will delete your developer  instance after 10 days with no activity.To avoid deletion, this tool login to your ServiceNow Developer Account in a automated way and boot your instance.

 ## Content
     /